Lissone/jobs-calc/README.md

 JobsCalc is a calculation estimation application for freelance projects, where it is possible to register and exclude jobs (projects), obtaining a cost estimate for each job.
 Furthermore, it is possible to plot the time value of the person who will be using the system.

 Project developed in my first rocketseat marathon, in a way that changed my way of seeing my professional career and my motivation to study.
-Taught by Mayk Brito and Jakeliny Gracielly from Discover.
+Taught by Mayk Brito and Jakeliny Gracielly from Discover 2021.

 ## Requirements